Pylons/pyramid/docs/narr/firstapp.rst

 with a view configuration will more strictly limit the applicability of its associated view callable.
-When :mod:`repoze.bfg` processes a request, however, the view callable with the *most specific* view configuration (the view configuration that matches the largest number of predicates) is always invoked.
+When :mod:`repoze.bfg` processes a request, however, the view callable with the *most specific* view configuration (the view configuration that matches the most specific set of predicates) is always invoked.

 Earlier we explained that the server would return ``Hello world!`` if you visited the *root* (``/``) URL.
 However, actually, because the